eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Text

-This attribute specifies the whether the interface should use multicast.
-On its default setting 'default' it will use the value as return by the operating system.
-If set to 'true' the interface will be assumed to be multicast capable even when the interface flags returned by the operating system state it is not (this provides a workaround for some platforms).
-If set to 'false' the interface will never be used for multicast.
+This attribute specifies whether the interface should use multicast.
+On its default setting, 'default', it will use the value as return by the operating system.
+If set to 'true', the interface will be assumed to be multicast capable even when the interface flags returned by the operating system state it is not (this provides a workaround for some platforms).
+If set to 'false', the interface will never be used for multicast.
 The default value is: "default".